Palm deficiency damage is irreversible. By the time it’s visible, it’s already advanced.

 The right inputs, timed to how palms actually grow and store.

-Applications are calibrated to species, growth cycles, and South Florida’s seasonal conditions — not a fixed quarterly visit that ignores whether the timing is actually right for the palm to absorb and use what’s applied.
+Applications are calibrated to species, growth cycles, and South Florida’s seasonal conditions.
+Not a fixed quarterly visit that ignores whether the timing is actually right for the palm to absorb and use what’s applied.

 A program that improves alongside your palms.

 We track canopy response over time and refine accordingly.
-The goal is palms that need fewer interventions as the program compounds — not a fixed service schedule that runs the same way regardless of how the palms are actually performing.
+The goal is palms that need fewer interventions as the program compounds.
+Not a fixed service schedule that runs the same way regardless of how the palms are actually performing.

-Palms that perform — not just ones that get serviced.
+Palms that perform.
+Not just ones that get serviced.

 - Greener, fuller fronds with reduced yellowing and deficiency symptoms